 - Signage: It's important to have the perfect nail salon sign to bring in customers to your business.
 That stated, a professionally-made sign done by a graphic design business can start at a few hundred dollars, so it's a good idea to shop around before choosing one.

-Your website is among your most vital marketing tools, even more so if your target audience is more youthful or professional.
-They tend to value the practicality of online booking and use social networks to find their nail services.
+Your nail salon website is among your most vital marketing tools, even more so if your target audience is more youthful or professional.
+They tend to value the practicality of online booking and use social networks to find the services they're looking for.

-You can develop your nail salon website using a completely free template online or work with a specialist.
-The common costs would be between $300- $700 for this service.
+You can build your website using a completely free template online or work with a specialist.
+They generally charge between $300- $700 for this service.
 Or, you can get nail salon management software that includes a website building function.

-Don't miss business cards and flyers, too.
-Make certain to connect to the local community using printed products that you can give away at your nail salon and local businesses.
+Don't forget business cards and flyers, too.
+Make certain to connect to the local community using printed products that you can hand out at your nail salon and local businesses.

 You may even want to buy an ad on the radio or in the local newspapers.